OHNope/Typetorch/docs/performance-and-size.md

 operation, raw_ns=<raw>, typetorch_ns=<typed>, ratio=<typed/raw>
 ```

-Ratio is `Typetorch / raw at::Tensor`.
+Ratio is `Typetorch / raw torch::Tensor`.
 A ratio close to `1.0` means the wrapper has
 no measurable forwarding cost for that operation under the current build.

 Current snapshot, release build, CPU tensors, one thread, 1000 iterations: